 Flowers, butterflies, and lizards can all thrive within these young coniferous forests, enjoying the sunny conditions.
-Flowers do grow, although the acidic soil conditions from the pine needles dropping can make this difficult for many types.
+Flowers grow, although the acidic soil conditions from the pine needles dropping can make this difficult for many types.

 Birds of prey can also be seen in coniferous forests.
 The American kestrel and the goshawk may be found in a forest.
 These may be found by looking into the canopy when you find feathers or fur on the ground.
 These birds will feed on squirrels, rabbits, and other birds.

-Golden-crowned kinglet and coal tits can be heard in the canopy above and flocks of birds such as siskins, chaffinch, and bramblings can also be seen flying among the canopy, enjoying the food from the cones which provide seeds.
-The branches come alive with the sound of birds including the garden warbler.
+Golden-crowned kinglet and coal tits can be heard in the canopy above, and flocks of birds such as siskins, chaffinch, and bramblings can also be seen flying among the canopy, enjoying the food from the cones which provide seeds.
+The branches come alive with the sound of birds, including the garden warbler.

 Pine Cones For Food

-The pine cones are the reason why many animals use coniferous forests as their home.
+The pine cones are why many animals use coniferous forests as their home.
 The rich supply of seeds is essential for many species.
 Great spotter woodpeckers have adopted a mechanism to get the seeds out.
 Woodpeckers have been seen to lodge the cones into the bark of pine trees.
 They then hammer away at the cones with their beaks to get to the seeds inside.

 Squirrels also like the seeds from pine cones and can be seen devouring the seeds from many cones in one session.
 Squirrels also use the upper branches to nest, with their drey built out of twigs.

 In managed plantations, the trees will be thinned on occasion.
 This allows the remaining trees to grow taller and straighter.
-You may have seen forests that are filled with very tall, straight trees, with no greenery except at the top.
+You may have seen forests filled with very tall, straight trees, with no greenery except at the top.
 The shade from the canopy stops side branches from growing, which break off due to rot.